LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Large Group Time
 ^^^^^^^^^^^^^^^^

-During the large group time, the whole class participates in the lesson, lead by the instructor.
+During the large group time, the whole class participates in the lesson, led by the instructor.
-The lesson is not a substitute for doing the prep work before class, it's a time for us to review examples as a group and shore up concepts from the prep work.
+The lesson is not a substitute for doing the prep work before class.
+It's a time for us to review examples as a group and shore up concepts from the prep work.

 Small Group Time
 ^^^^^^^^^^^^^^^^

-After the large group time, we will break up into small groups, each lead by a teaching assistant.
+After the large group time, we will break up into small groups, each led by a teaching assistant.
 During small group time, we will do in-class coding activities called studios.
 This time is equally as important as large group time because it is time for individual support and a place where you can feel comfortable talking openly about concepts you are struggling with.